 This policy is off by default for Windows 8, Windows 8.1, and Windows 10.
 When this policy is enabled, Windows attempts to prevent a PC from being interconnected between a domain network and a non-domain network.
 Enterprise administrators may use this when they are concerned about potential security breaches using a multi-homed machine as an attack point.

 This policy does not affect system behavior when all connected networks route to the domain or when no connected network routes to the domain.

 Multiple wireless networks

-Many Windows 8, Windows 8.1, or Windows 10 mobile devices will have an external Internet connection available to them at all times, even when in range of their enterprise Wi-Fi networks.
+Many Windows 8, Windows 8.1, and Windows 10 mobile devices have an external Internet connection available to them at all times, even when in range of their enterprise Wi-Fi networks.
 When this policy is enabled, users may freely connect to either their public mobile broadband network or to the enterprise’s private Wi-Fi network and switch between them at will.
 However, manually connecting one will automatically cause the other to disconnect immediately.

 For PCs that have multiple Ethernet ports, Windows cannot prevent an interconnection that is created by physically connecting the PC to two different Ethernet networks.

 Because prohibiting interconnections is a security consideration, any disconnections that comply with this policy take effect immediately, even if there is ongoing activity.
 Users will experience a connectivity disruption when transitioning between public and corporate networks, even if the two networks overlap.